Research

 Economic Ideas and Policy Implementation: Evidence from Malthusian Training in British Indian Bureaucracy (Job Market Paper)

-The Salt Shock: Scarcity, Substitution, and Surprising Health Spillovers (with Ramiro Burga, Sisir Debnath, and Sheetal Sekhri)
+The Salt Shock: Scarcity, Substitution, and Surprising Health Spillovers (Working Paper with Ramiro Burga, Sisir Debnath, and Sheetal Sekhri)

 We study the long-run health impacts of a 19th-century colonial tax that sharply altered salt prices across a fiscal border in British India.
 To enforce the salt tax, the British built a 2,500-mile customs line, the salt hedge, which raised salt prices and limited access in eastern regions for several decades.
 Using a spatial regression discontinuity design around the historical hedge, we show that individuals east of the hedge, who faced prolonged exposure to salt scarcity, exhibit lower rates of hypertension and heart disease today.
 Historical archival records confirm sustained salt price gaps during the hedge’s operation (1836–1879), and contemporary consumption data reveal persistent differences in salt use across regions.
 Our results uncover a surprising health spillover from an extractive institution, driven by persistent behavioral adaptation in consumption.
 We highlight a novel pathway through which fiscal policies can leave a long-lasting imprint on health, even after the policy itself has abolished.